-Homemade Almond Milk is made from just two ingredients and creates a creamy, rich flavor.
-It’s an all-natural, refreshing beverage that’s ready in just 5 minutes!
+Homemade almond milk is made from just two ingredients and creates a creamy, rich flavor.
+It’s an all-natural, refreshing beverage that’s a perfect vegan milk replacement and ready in just 5 minutes!

 There’s nothing like a refreshing glass of almond milk to pair with your favorite chocolatey dessert or use for dipping cookies!
 Sure, I like the store bought kind, but homemade is just on another level.
 Maybe it’s the satisfaction of successfully making it at home, but I think it’s the flavor that truly makes this milk stand out.

 I mean, homemade almond milk is just so much creamier than store bought.
 It doesn’t include additives or stabilizers, and is instead made with just almonds and water!

 This two ingredient recipe creates a heavier almond flavor that’s undeniably delicious.
 I like to add cocoa powder for a rich chocolaty taste, but vanilla and berries are also wonderful options.

 To make almond milk, you only need two main ingredients.
 After that, the rest is up to you!
 You can enjoy it as unsweetened almond milk, or you can customize the recipe to fit your mood by choosing from four different flavor options.